aguirre-lab/aguirre-lab/CONTRIBUTING.md

 1. Reference issues and pull requests liberally after the first line

 ## :white_check_mark: Pre-commit
 We use `pre-commit` to automate a linting pipeline.

+`pre-commit` is in the `ml4c3` conda environment and is installed when you run `make setup`.

 Each time you call `git commit`, the following hooks are run to lint the code so it is readable and consistently formatted:

 | Hook name                       | Short description                                                           |
 |---------------------------------|-----------------------------------------------------------------------------|